 - Shelters and transitional housing are often full, unable to serve families as a unit, do not accept unaccompanied minor youth, or simply do not exist in too many communities.
 When families and youth are not able to access shelter, they are less likely to be included in HUD’s counts.

 - Homeless families also are less likely than single adults to stay on the streets and other outdoor locations where they can be included in PIT counts, often because they are afraid that their children will be removed from their custody.
 Unaccompanied homeless youth fear interactions with authorities and exploitation from older adults.

 - For these reasons, families and youth are much more likely to stay temporarily with other people, or in motels – situations that are themselves very unstable, often unsafe, and put them at risk of trafficking.
-These more hidden forms of homelessness have been shown to have impacts that are just as negative as being homeless ‘on the streets.’
 They are more common in rural and suburban areas, where the PIT count results in dramatic under-counts.

-In the last session of Congress, the bipartisan Homeless Children and Youth Act (HCYA) addressed shortcomings in HUD’s counts and made other improvements in federal policies to serve homeless families and youth.
-It aligned HUD’s definition of homelessness with those of other federal agencies and permitted communities to use HUD homeless funding more flexibly to assess and serve the most vulnerable homeless children, youth and families identified in their area.
-While the legislation focused on children and youth, it ultimately would reduce homelessness among all populations by helping to prevent today’s homeless children and youth from becoming tomorrow’s homeless adults.
+The bipartisan Homeless Children and Youth Act (HR 2001) addresses shortcomings in HUD’s data and other policies on homeless families and youth.
+It aligns HUD’s definition of homelessness with those of other federal agencies and permits communities to use HUD homeless funding more flexibly to assess and serve the most vulnerable homeless children, youth, and families identified in their area.
+While the legislation is focused on children and youth, it ultimately would reduce homelessness among all populations by helping to prevent today’s homeless children and youth from becoming tomorrow’s homeless adults.